Hellbilly 58: Production

 The development of the film started in September 2006.
 Hellbilly 58 was inspired by the song of the same name that was released by the band Blazing Haley in their album Sleeper.
 Director Russ Diaper asked Blazing Haley, the songwriter of HellBilly58 and the band's front man Matt Armor for the rights to use the song, Armor also plays the role of Hank in the film.

 HellBilly 58 was filmed in 5 different locations.
 These Locations included London and Southampton, Hampshire both located in England; Siegen, North Rhine in Westphalia, Germany; and New York City, New York.
 The also utilized stock footage of New York City.

 Release

 Hellbilly 58 was released worldwide on 1 February 2009.

-Reception

-The film has received mostly positive reviews from critics with a 75% from audience members on the film review web site Rotten Tomatoes.